 LTG Timothy J. Maude was a key leader of the Adjutant General’s Corps during an important period of transformation in the Army’s Human Resources Community.
 During his career, he repeatedly served in senior positions which influenced Army-wide personnel policy and led the way towards the professionalization of Army Human Resources positions.
-LTG Maude’s early assignments included Vietnam where he served initially as a Postal Officer with the 7th Administration Company, 199th Infantry Brigade.
+LTG Maude’s early assignments included Vietnam, where he served initially as a Postal Officer with the 7th Administration Company, 199th Infantry Brigade.
 It was the beginning of 35 years of distinguished AG service.
 Throughout his twenty assignments at all echelons of command and staff, he always said that his highest priority was taking care of the heart of the Army, both Soldiers and their Families; a job he loved with great passion.
-LTG Maude was first and foremost a Soldier.
+LTG Maude was first and foremost, a Soldier.
 His peers remember his usual introduction as, “I’m Tim Maude and I’m a Soldier.”
-As a creative thinker, the innovations he brought to the Army include a visionary concept of an electronic ‘paperless’ Army, the successful “Army of One” recruiting campaign, and the vision of Personnel Services Delivery Redesign for a brigade-centric Army.
+As a creative thinker, his innovations to the Army included a visionary concept of an electronic ‘paperless’ Army, the successful “Army of One” recruiting campaign, and the Personnel Services Delivery Redesign vision for a brigade-centric Army.
 His outstanding service to the Army and its Soldiers ended tragically when he was killed in the 11 September 2001 terrorist attack on the Pentagon.
 LTG Maude was the highest-ranking officer killed in the attack and the most senior officer killed by enemy action since World War II.

 Throughout his distinguished military career, MG (Ret) Ronald E. Brooks significantly contributed to perpetuating the history of the U.S. Army Adjutant General’s Corps.
 Among his many accomplishments, MG (Ret) Brooks, under a Base Realignment and Closure mandate, disestablished the U.S. Army Soldier Support Center (SSC), Fort Benjamin Harrison, IN, and relocated the U.S. Army Soldier Support Institute (SSI) to Fort Jackson, SC.
 At the time of the move, MG (Ret) Brooks executed the relocation or consolidation of the following schools to either Fort Jackson, or other BRAC locations: AG School, Finance School, Recruiting & Retention School, and NCO Academy to Fort Jackson, SC; Soldier Physical Fitness School to Carlisle Barracks, PA; and the Computer Science, Community Activities and ROTC Schools were subsumed by other major Army commands.
-His leadership and exemplary execution in the relocation of the new SSI resulted in Fort Benjamin Harrison being identified as “the model BRAC installation” for the Army.
-His foresight and initiative ensured no AG courses were missed during the transition and Family support continued on both ends of this historic move.
+His leadership and exemplary execution in relocating the new SSI resulted in Fort Benjamin Harrison being identified as “the model BRAC installation” for the Army.
+His foresight and initiative ensured no AG courses were missed during the transition, and Family support continued on both ends of this historic move.

 MG (Ret) William H. Gourley was a professional Adjutant General’s Corps Soldier.
 His significant accomplishments, mentorship, and guidance set the azimuth for the future role of the Adjutant General’s Corps, transitioning the Corps from an insular technical field to an integrated combat and Soldier focused Branch of the Army.
 As Director of Enlisted Personnel Management, Human Resources Command, MG (Ret) Gourley led a force realignment that balanced the Army’s MOS structure, specifically in developing the force’s combat support structures.
 MG (Ret) Gourley served as the “mover and catalyst” for the development of the following Career Management Fields (CMFs): CMF 63, Mechanical Maintenance, and CMF 67, Aircraft Maintenance.
-MG (Ret) Gourley was significantly instrumental in implementing an Army-wide airborne recruiting plan as well as strengthening combat service support manning for airborne units, improving upon the nation’s and the Army’s rapid deployable force projection capability.
+MG (Ret) Gourley was significantly instrumental in implementing an Army-wide airborne recruiting plan and strengthening combat service support manning for airborne units, improving upon the nation’s and the Army’s rapid deployable force projection capability.
 Upon MG Gourley’s retirement, he continued his dedication to Soldier welfare.
 In May 1990, the Regiment recognized his service to Soldiers as the Adjutant General’s Corps Honorary Regimental Colonel, which he served with distinction until 1999.
 Afterward, he served as the AG Corps Regimental Colonel Emeritus until his death in 2008.

 MG (Ret) Robert M. Joyce was a transformational leader whose legacy to the Army and the AG Corps includes creating and being the first to command both 1st PERSCOM, USAREUR – now reorganized under the USAREUR G1, and the U.S. Army Community and Family Support Center (CFSC) – later redesignated the Family and Morale Welfare and Recreation Command.
-His other contributions include creating the Army’s “Training with Industry” program, and contributing to the creation of the Standard Installation and Division Personnel Reporting System (SIDPERS), which served as the backbone for the Army’s personnel information management system covering two decades.
+His other contributions include creating the Army’s “Training with Industry” program and creating the Standard Installation and Division Personnel Reporting System (SIDPERS), which served as the backbone for the Army’s personnel information management system covering two decades.
 MG Joyce was one of the key AG leaders who led the Human Resources (HR) transition from a Vietnam-era Army to the Army we know today.
 He devised new redeployment methods, minimizing the number of drafted Soldiers required to be trained and deployed to combat.
 His study and analysis laid the groundwork for a future all-volunteer fighting force.

 MG (Ret) Jack C. Wheeler was an essential force multiplier during the downsizing of the Army in the early 1990s.
 While Commander of the United States Army Recruiting Command, he began the paradigm shift from the Vietnam draft Army to the modern era of volunteer recruits.
-After Operations Desert Shield and Desert Storm and during the downsizing of the Army, the accession requirement was actually increased by 10,000, from 65,000 to 75,000 new recruits annually.
+After Operations Desert Shield and Desert Storm and during the downsizing of the Army, the accession requirement was increased by 10,000, from 65,000 to 75,000 new recruits annually.
 MG (Ret) Wheeler significantly increased the selection requirements for initial enlistments by raising the percentage of recruited Soldiers with high school diplomas and lowering test category IV acceptances.
-MG (Ret) Wheeler’s new requirements were more restrictive than any standing law or policy required at the time.
-Due to the higher recruiting standards implemented, USAREC enabled the manning of the “quality” all-volunteer Army with a continuous increase of higher class Soldiers.
+MG (Ret) Wheeler’s new conditions were more restrictive than any standing law or policy required at the time.
+Due to the higher recruiting standards implemented, USAREC enabled the manning of the “quality” all-volunteer Army with a continuous increase of higher-class Soldiers.
 This new caliber of new recruits ultimately had a positive and lasting effect on the Army as a whole and as we know it today.